ananthu7025/JobHunt/README.md

 - **User Authentication**: JWT-based authentication with role-based access (HR/Admin)
 - **Job Management**: CRUD operations for job descriptions
 - **Resume Analysis**: AI-powered resume scanning and scoring using Gemini AI
+- **Candidate Ranking**: Rank candidates based on their overall resume score for a specific job.
 - **File Upload**: Support for PDF, DOC, and DOCX resume files
 - **Scoring System**: Comprehensive scoring based on skills, experience, education, and keywords
 - **Data Persistence**: MongoDB integration with Mongoose ODM
+- **Telegram Bot Integration**: Manage candidates and question sets through a Telegram bot.

+## User Journey (HR Perspective)

+1.  **Register and Log In**: An HR user registers for an account and logs in to receive a JWT token for authenticating subsequent requests.
+2.  **Create a Job Description**: The HR user creates a new job description, specifying the title, required skills, experience, and other relevant details.
+3.  **Scan Resumes**: The HR user scans resumes for the created job.
+The system analyzes each resume against the job description, generating a detailed score.
+4.  **Rank Candidates**: After scanning multiple resumes, the HR user can retrieve a ranked list of the top candidates for the job based on their overall scores.
+5.  **Manage Candidates via Telegram (Optional)**: The HR user can use a Telegram bot to interact with candidates, manage question sets, and view statistics.

 ## Tech Stack